rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Working with the :code:`graphs` module ......................................

-A genuine simple graph without loops and multiple limks instance consists in:
+in this Digraph3 module, the main :code:`Graph` class provides a generic **simple graph model**, without loops and multiple links.
+A given object of this root class consists in:

-    1. the vertices: a dictionary of vertices with 'name' and 'shortname' attributes,
+    1. the graph **vertices** : a dictionary of vertices with 'name' and 'shortname' attributes,
-    2. the edges: a dictionary with frozensets of pairs of vertices as entries carrying a bipolar-valued attribute characterising the link between them ( -1 means certainly no link, +1 means certainly a link, 0 means missing information),
+    2. the graph **valuation domain** , a dictionary with three entries: the minimum (-1, means certainly no link), the median (0, means missing information) and the maximum characteristic value (+1, means certainly a link),
-    3. the valuation domain, a dictionary with three entries: the minimum (-1), the median (0) and the maximum characteristic value (+1),
+    3. the graph **edges** : a dictionary with frozensets of pairs of vertices as entries carrying a characteristic value in the range of the previous valuation domain,
-    4. the gamma function: a dictionary containing the direct neighbors of each vertice.
+    4. and its associated **gamma function** : a dictionary containing the direct neighbors of each vertice, automatically added by the object constructor.

-Example python3 session:
+Example Python3 session:
     >>> from graphs import Graph
     >>> g = Graph(numberOfVertices=7,edgeProbability=0.5)
     >>> g.showShort()
     *----- show short --------------*
-    Name             : 'tempGraph'
+    Name             : 'randomGraph'
     Vertices         :  ['v1', 'v2', 'v3', 'v4', 'v5', 'v6', 'v7']
     Valuation domain :  {'med': 0, 'max': 1, 'min': -1}
     Gamma function   :